Zubair Ahmad Khan

 Zubair Ahmad Khan served as an acting vice-chancellor of University of Engineering & Technology, Lahore (UET), from October 16, 2014 to December 17, 2014.
 He was succeeded by Fazal Ahmad Khalid.

 Khan is currently working as a professor at the Department of Electrical Engineering, University of Engineering & Technology, Lahore.
-He specializes in the area of remote monitoring, data acquisition, metering and protection of power and industrial system.
+He specializes in the area of remote monitoring, data acquisition, metering, and protection of power and industrial systems.
 Zubair is also affiliated with the Al-Khwarizmi Institute of Computer Sciences as a Consultant.

 As a principal investigator, Khan won the US Aid Grant and various NTDC Wapda Grants.
-In 1975, he earned his B.Sc. in Electrical Engineering from the University of Engineering & Technology, Lahore with specialization in telecommunications.
-He completed his M.Sc. in Electrical Engineering from UET in 1985.
+In 1975, he earned his B.Sc. in electrical engineering from the University of Engineering & Technology, Lahore, with specialization in telecommunications.
+He completed his M.Sc. in electrical engineering from UET in 1985.
 Zubair started his career as a lecturer at the Department of Electrical Engineering at UET in 1977.
-For his postgraduate studies, he traveled to England to join the University of Manchester Institute of Science and Technology (UMIST) and completed his Masters and Ph.D. in 1987 and 1990 respectively.
+For his postgraduate studies, he traveled to England to join the University of Manchester Institute of Science and Technology (UMIST) and completed his master's and Ph.D. in 1987 and 1990 respectively.

 In addition to his teaching services, Khan has served on the following key assignments at the University of Engineering & Technology, Lahore.